-Let me assure you that our ongoing monitoring of events in Japan and review of all available information leads us to conclude that U.S. plants continue to operate safely.
-Let me also assure you that our review will be systematic and methodical.
-We will take whatever actions are determined necessary in light of the information we receive.

-I want to reiterate that we continue to view our domestic responsibilities for licensing and oversight of U.S. licensees as our top priority, and that we are dedicated to ensuring U.S. nuclear plants continue to operate safely.
+Let me assure you that our ongoing monitoring of events in Japan and our review of all available information leads us to conclude that U.S. plants continue to operate safely.
+I want to reiterate that we continue to view our domestic responsibilities for licensing and oversight of the U.S. licensees as our top priority and we are dedicated to ensuring that U.S. nuclear plants continue to operate safely.
 I look forward to being able to provide you with additional information as it becomes available.
 If you have any additional questions, please contact me or Ms. Rebecca Schmidt, Director of the Office of Congressional Affairs, at (301) 415-1776.